prainar/peer/07-feed/README.md

 Describe your bonus improvement here.
 For example:

-> **Bonus Improvement:** Added infinite scroll to the feed using Intersection Observer in React.
-This allows users to seamlessly browse more content.
+> **Bonus Improvement:** Added skeleton loaders to the feed for a better loading experience, even with static data.

 ---